 This updated model has built upon the previous Bugaboot by adding a Techlite shell membrane to enhance waterproofness — should the outer leather and nylon fabrics wet out.
 Our real-world testing in deep snow conditions did not find any failures in this boot's waterproofness, and even when we took them to the ice bath for testing, we were able to get cold water to enter along the top of the foot.
 On deep immersion, water got in through the top of the tongue gussets, which were eight inches above the ground.

 With a high cuff and solid waterproofing on the tongue, we can confidently recommend this contender to people who need to trudge through snow, mud or slush, or even shallow streams.
 Frankly, considering the number of different materials used on the upper and the number of seams between these various materials, we were pleasantly surprised that this model was waterproof like it was.
-It ranked up there with our Editors' Choice, Chilkat 400 as the second most water resistant boot in the review, and we gave it 9 out of 10 points.
+It ranked up there with our Editors' Choice, Chilkat 400 as one of the most water resistant boot in the review.

 Fit and Comfort

 Designed as a winter hiking model, we took this boot on snowshoe walks and jaunts around town on packed snow trails.
 While this competitor was more comfortable than a Pac boot over long distances, the stiffness and relative tightness of the high upper shaft bit into our shins and calves a bit, rubbing and chafing to some degree, even with tall socks.
 The Bugaboot's sole is quite rigid, making it suitable for use with a pair of snowshoes.
 Its light weight will also make your legs happier on the uphill.
-We gave it 6 out of 10 points for fit and comfort, feeling that it was a bit below average in this regard.
+We felt that it was a bit below average in this regard.

 Ease of Use